 Short-term absence (up to 5 working days)

-Normally, self-certification of illness is acceptable for an absence of less than 5 working days.
+Normally, self-certification of illness is acceptable for an absence up to 5 working days.
 Self-certification forms will be available from your School Office.
 The completed form should be submitted to your School Office within 3 working days of returning to study.

 However, there are notable exceptions to this: